 If you don’t want your lead generation efforts to go to waste, you need to develop specific campaigns for your bottom of funnel leads.

-The 4 ways we mentioned above can be a good choice for your company, but consider the specific demands of your potential clients when creating content.
+The four ways we mentioned above can be a good choice for your company, but consider the specific demands of your prospective customers when creating content.